adavarski/Go-gRPC-app-opentelemetry-example/README.md

 ## Example Observable (logs, metrics, and trace) gRPC Application using Opentelemetry

 Demo for patterns to instrument command-line applications, HTTP clients and servers, and gRPC applications.
-Implemented structured and levelled logging using github.com/rs/zerolog, export measurements from your applications in the statsd format using github.com/DataDog/datadog-go.
+Implemented structured and levelled logging using [zerolog](github.com/rs/zerolog), export measurements from your applications in the statsd format using [datadog-go](github.com/DataDog/datadog-go).
-Finally export traces using github.com/open-­telemetry/opentelemetry-go to correlate transactions across system boundaries.
+Finally export traces using [opentelemetry-go](github.com/open-telemetry/opentelemetry-go) to correlate transactions across system boundaries.

-### Instructions for building and running.
+### Instructions for building and running using Docker.

 ### Pre-requisites